dandv/awesome-digital-nomads/README.md

 - [Find My iPhone](https://apple.com/icloud/find-my-iphone.html) - If you're in the Apple ecosystem then be sure to enable Find My iPhone on all your devices.

 ## Communication
+- [eSIMdb](https://esimdb.com/) - compare eSIMs with coverage in one or multiple countries.
+Filter for voice+SMS by clicking "Hide data only".
+No KYC filter.
+Less buggy than [eSIMs.i](https://esims.io), which is much faster than [eSimCompare](https://esimscompare.com), which is still better than [SimBud](https://simbud.com).
+- [Airalo](https://www.airalo.com/) - One of the global and regional eSIM providers listead by the comparison sites above, along with [Nomad](https:/.getnomad.app) and [Saily](https://saily.com/).
+Did not require KYC.
 - [Facebook Messenger](http://messenger.com) - The best way to keep in touch with friends and family – chat, video, voice calls and group chat for free.
 - [WhatsApp](http://whatsapp.com) - Keep in touch with people you don't have on Facebook, it goes without saying that WhatsApp should be in your kit.
 Available for most platforms.
 - [Skype](http://skype.com/) - The defacto option for many when it comes to business video calling.